Blog

 For example, marketing and sales could be working on the same datasets related to the most recent campaign.
 Sales can create an ad hoc report focusing on the cost per lead, while marketing could focus on the quality of leads and the sources they came from.

 Through this data, you can make better decisions about the profitability of your specific business.
 One dataset could yield countless graphs, reports and dashboards, but not every graph is as valuable to everyone.
-With ad hoc reporting, you can pick out those insights that are most relevant to you.
+With ad hoc reporting, you can pick out those insights that are most relevant to you and focus on data-driven decision making.

 Decreased workload for IT departments